Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_15.md

  URDF : Unified Robot Discription Format

-- it a file that describles all the functions and elements of the robot.
+- it a file that describes all the functions and elements of the robot.
 - its used to generate Tfs
 - its in XML